Wudang Yijian

-Wudang Yijian, literally The First Sword of Wudang, is a wuxia novel by Liang Yusheng.
+Wudang Yijian, literally First Sword of Wudang, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 9 May 1980 and 2 August 1983 in the Hong Kong newspaper Ta Kung Pao.
 It was Liang Yusheng's final wuxia novel before his retirement and, unlike many of his earlier novels, is a self-contained story not connected to any of his preceding series.
 The novel is set in 17th-century China during the final years of the Ming dynasty and follows a new generation of swordsmen from the Wudang Sect as they navigate vengeance, loyalty, and moral conflict amidst the collapse of the dynasty.

 Publication history

 Wudang Yijian was first published as a serial between 9 May 1980 and 2 August 1983 in the Hong Kong newspaper Ta Kung Pao.
 Subsequent reprints include a 1992 four-volume edition by China Drama Publishing House, a 1996 two-volume edition by Guangdong Travel and Tourism Press, a 2000 three-volume edition by Cosmos Books, and a 2012 two-volume edition by the Sun Yat-Sen University Press.
+The serialised version is related to the Tianshan series but the author removed nearly 300,000 Chinese characters and many recurring characters from the series to fix discrepancies with Baifa Monü Zhuan, which precedes it chronologically and makes it a standalone novel in its book publication.